CMSgov/beneficiary-fhir-data/apps/bfd-model/bfd-model-rda/README.md

                                └─────────────────────┘
 ```

+## RDA API Progress

+The RDA ETL pipeline jobs consume data by calling a gRPC service in the RDA API.
+This service
+returns a stream of claim messages.
+Each message represents either a new claim or an update
+to an existing claim.
+Every message includes a sequence number.
+These sequence numbers
+can be used to track progress within the stream and to resume from a specific location
+in the stream in a later RPC call.

+The `rda_api_progress` table is used to store the last processed sequence number for each claim type.
+The pipeline jobs update the table as they process incoming claims.
+The jobs can be forced to
+replay data by stopping the job, changing the `last_sequence_number` value for the appropriate
+claim type, and restarting the pipeline job.

+## Message Errors

+The RDA ETL pipeline jobs transform incoming messages into claim entities.
+This transformation
+includes validation of the message contents.
+If any of these validations fail the jobs insert a record
+into the `message_errors` table including the nature of the error and details of the message that
+triggered the error.

 ## Claim Meta Data

 Each claim will be received multiple times from the RDA API and we only store the latest